 This breathing exercise is a combination of retaining the breath and narrowing the artery that supplies blood to the brain.

-I starts by sitting down watching the breath with the eyes closed.
+We start by sitting down watching the breath with the eyes closed.
 After fully exhaling, breath is held, head tilted to the back and then to the right.
 This position is held for 5 seconds ( I count 21, 22, 23, 24, 25) and then the head is straitened.
-While head is strait up, I inhale fully.
+While head is strait up, we inhale fully.
 At the last stage of abdominal exhalation, breath is held again, head tilted to the back and then to the left.
 This position is held for 6 seconds.
 This sequence continues by alternating between tilting to the left and tilting to the right, every time adding one second to the count.

 As an example, counting may get up to 12 seconds (counting 21, 22, 23 …..
 32) which is in total 4 tilts to the right and 4 tilts to the left.

 On the last count, 32, we retain the breath as long as we possibly can and then we inhale for relief.